Timeline of US intervention in the Syrian civil war: January 2020

-On 7 January 2020, during Russian president Vladimir Putin's visit to the Mariamite Cathedral of Damascus, Syrian president Bashar al-Assad mentioned the legend of Paul the Apostle who became a Christian at the gate of Damascus, and added jokingly: "If Trump arrives along this road, everything will become normal with him too".
-Putin later told al-Assad to invite Trump to Damascus.

 On 18 January, U.S. troops blocked a Russian convoy from entering Rmelan, where the U.S. is protecting oil fields under SDF control.
 Tension occurred between the two groups as U.S. soldiers asked the Russian soldiers to return to the Amuda district in northwest of Al-Hasakah Governorate.
 Tensions between Russian and American forces continued to grow as U.S. troops again blocked a Russian convoy from using a main road between two Kurdish-held towns on 21 January.

 On 23 January, in regards to ISIL activity in Iraq and northeastern Syria, ambassador James Jeffrey stated there was no uptick in violence following the U.S. drone strike in Baghdad on 3 January that killed Iranian general Qasem Soleimani.
 Jeffrey also acknowledged there had been "dustups" between American and Russian troops in Syria, but downplayed the apparent tensions.

 On 24 January, U.S. Army Reserve Specialist Antonio Moore of 346th Engineer Company, 363rd Engineer Battalion—a sub-unit of the 411th Engineer Brigade—died when his vehicle rolled over during mine sweeping/route clearance operations at an unspecified location in Deir ez-Zor Governorate.
 Spc.
 Moore was on his first deployment after enlisting in May 2017.
 The U.S. Army had deployed dedicated route clearance combat engineer units in Syria since at least 2017.